Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 DNS security is not a single action but a layered defense.
-No single practice protects against every threat — DNSSEC stops cache poisoning but not DDoS; anycast absorbs DDoS but not domain hijacking; registry lock prevents hijacking but not dangling CNAMEs.
-Implement all ten practices to cover the full attack surface.
-Start with the highest-impact items — enable DNSSEC, set CAA records, configure SPF/DKIM/DMARC — and work through the rest systematically.
+No single practice protects against every threat — DNSSEC mitigates cache poisoning for signed zones through validating resolvers but not DDoS; anycast helps absorb and route around some DDoS pressure but not domain hijacking; registry lock reduces registrar-side hijacking risk but not dangling CNAMEs.
+Implement all ten practices to cover more of the attack surface.
+Start with the highest-impact items — enable DNSSEC, lock down registrar access with MFA and registry lock, set CAA records, configure SPF/DKIM/DMARC — and work through the rest systematically.
 Review your DNS security posture quarterly, because the threat landscape evolves and so should your defenses.

 Ready to manage your DNS with confidence?